-\item \emph{Model agnostic} - This column describes the domain of models a given algorithm can operate on.
-As examples, gradient based algorithms can only handle differentiable models, the algorithms based on solvers require linear or piece-wise linear models~\citep{russell_efficient_2019,Ustun19:Actionable,karimi_model-agnostic_2020,karimi_algorithmic_2020,Kanamori2020:DACE}, some algorithms are model-specific and only work for those models like tree ensembles~\citep{Tolomei2017:Interpretable,Kanamori2020:DACE,fernandez-random:2020,lucic-actionable:2020}.
-Black-box methods have no restriction on the underlying model and are therefore model-agnostic.
+\item \emph{Model agnostic}: This column describes the domain of models a given algorithm can operate on.
+For example, gradient-based algorithms can only handle differentiable models, and the algorithms based on solvers require linear or piece-wise linear models~\citep{russell_efficient_2019,Ustun19:Actionable,karimi_model-agnostic_2020,karimi_algorithmic_2020,Kanamori2020:DACE}, some algorithms are model-specific and only work for those models like tree ensembles~\citep{Tolomei2017:Interpretable,Kanamori2020:DACE,fernandez-random:2020,lucic-actionable:2020}.
+Black-box methods have no restriction on the underlying model and are, therefore, model-agnostic.